 VANDU and Pivot Legal Society (the Complainants) argued at the B.C.
-Human Rights Tribunal that such “removals” were a violation of the Human Rights Code because the DVBIA’s program specifically targeted people who are homeless, a population that is disproportionately comprised of people with disabilities and people of Aboriginal ancestry.
-Discrimination on the basis of race, ancestry or disability (including addiction) is prohibited by BC’s Human Rights Code.
+Human Rights Tribunal that such “removals” were a violation of the BC Human Rights Code (the Code) because the DVBIA’s program specifically targeted people who are homeless, a population that is disproportionately comprised of people with disabilities and people of Aboriginal ancestry.
+Discrimination on the basis of race, ancestry or disability (including addiction) is prohibited by the Code.

 - Application for leave to intervene – Supreme Court of British Columbia